FSSKM/TAGC_review/README.md

 - **Q.** How will the TAGC result change when we have GWAS for the smaller population and individual phenotype data for the larger population?
 For example, use GWAS summary statistics from a small Asian population and individual observations from a large European population for genetic correlation estimate.

 - **A.** TAGC applies to the setup where the GWAS sample size is small and the individual observation sample size is large.
-In this case, the TAGC estimate remains unbiased, though the variance of the TAGC estimate gets larger due to the small GWAS sample size and noiser summary statistics.
+In this case, the TAGC estimate remains unbiased, though the variance of the TAGC estimate gets larger due to the small GWAS sample size and noisier summary statistics.